rails/rails/guides/source/layouts_and_rendering.md

 render formats: [:json, :xml]
 ```

+If a file with the specified extension does not exist, a `MissingTemplate` error will be raised.

 #### Finding Layouts

 To find the current layout, Rails first looks for a file in `app/views/layouts` with the same base name as the controller.
 For example, rendering actions from the `PhotosController` class will use `app/views/layouts/photos.html.erb` (or `app/views/layouts/photos.builder`).
 If there is no such controller-specific layout, Rails will use `app/views/layouts/application.html.erb` or `app/views/layouts/application.builder`.
 If there is no `.erb` layout, Rails will use a `.builder` layout if one exists.
 Rails also provides several ways to more precisely assign specific layouts to individual controllers and actions.